Welcome to Intellectual Arbitrator!

 The problem: Arbitration lawyers often do not know enough of intellectual property and intellectual property lawyers often do not know enough about arbitration.

 The problem is, arbitration practitioners and scholars often do not know enough of intellectual property and intellectual property practitioners and scholars often do not know enough about arbitration.
-This newsletter will provide information, resources, and updates on ongoing cases in the world of intellectual property, the world of arbitration, and the growing world of IP arbitration.
-The goal of Intellectual Arbitrator is to not only disseminate information about both fields but also to provide a platform for individuals to have meaningful and informed discussions.
+This newsletter will provide updates on ongoing cases in the world of intellectual property, the world of arbitration, and the growing world of IP arbitration.
+My goal is to not only disseminate information about both fields but also to provide a platform for individuals to have meaningful and informed discussions.

 To subscribe, click here.